-Our popular 54 hole Links Cup Pairs returns to the beautiful Scottish Highlands in Spring 2018.
-Have you got what it takes to take the Cup from our reigning champions, Mark Stuart & James Anderson of the Earl of Mar Golf Club?
+Our popular 54 hole Links Cup Pairs returns to the beautiful Scottish Highlands in spring 2019.
+Have you got what it takes to take the Cup from our reigning champions Dave Karling and Ian Thorp?

 The competition begins at the classic links of Brora, then moves on to the intriguing Golspie, before culminating at Royal Dornoch – an outstanding test of golf ranked No. 5 in Golf Digest’s Top 100 Golf Courses in the World.

 We start with the breath-taking surroundings of Brora – a traditional course with an out and back layout running alongside the North Sea coastline.
 Brora remains the headquarters of the James Braid Golfing Society and was regarded by its President Peter Thompson as “one of the finest natural links courses that I have had the pleasure of playing.”
 Can our golfers keep their focus amidst such stunning scenery?

 Formed in 1889 and offering lovely views of the Dornoch Firth, Golspie provides an enjoyable Round 2 venue with its rather unique mix of links, heathland, meadowland and parkland holes.
 The course has plenty of character and, although it appears straightforward on the card, our pairs will need to make sure they are on their game to move into contention ahead of Round 3.

 Royal Dornoch is simply bucket list golf at its finest.
 The reputation, setting and history of this superb links mean that professionals and amateurs alike travel here from all four corners of the world.
 Indeed, Ben Crenshaw, Greg Norman and Tom Watson are among its biggest fans, with the latter prompted to describe it as “the most fun I ever had playing golf.”
 It is often referred to as the best links course in the UK not to have hosted The Open Championship, and is the perfect venue for the final round of our competition.